azureuse7/public_code/09-Ansible/04-Ansible-comands.md

+# Ansible Step 4: Ad-Hoc Commands
+> Ad-hoc commands let you run a single Ansible task without writing a playbook.
+They are useful for quick one-off operations like package installation, service checks, or running shell commands across all hosts.

-# how would be install some thing on other servers
+# How to install something on other servers using ad-hoc commands

 # Tell ansible to use sudo (become)
 ansible all -m apt -a update_cache=true --become --ask-become-pass